 Collonges la Rouge

 The red brick buildings of Collonges la Rouge in La Corrèze department are astounding.
-No they’re not painted.
-The bricks are built of of red sandstone so this colouring is entirely natural and makes it one of the prettiest villages in France, hands down.
+No, they’re not painted.
+The bricks are built of red sandstone so this colouring is entirely natural and makes it one of the prettiest villages in France, hands down.

 Walking through the narrow alleyways you won’t see a building that isn’t red and it’s amazing.
 I loved the contrast of the green grape vines, the purple wisteria and the green hills.
-Altogether you’ll find it hard to forget this beautiful French town.
+All together you’ll find it hard to forget this beautiful French town.

 But I’m saving the best until last.
 Sure, Collonges la Rouge was gorgeous but the winner in my eyes was Turenne which is one of the most beautiful French villages I’ve ever seen.